JOBS DONE

 (15) Develop an international purchasing department as a model department and training location.

-(17) Establish a cost-effective employee benefit program –as to make it to be regarded as more attractive than competitors’ in the labor market while being much less expensive than competitors’.
+(17) Establish a cost-effective employee benefit program –making it to be regarded as more attractive than competitors’ in the labor market while being much less expensive than competitors’.

-(18) Design, negotiate and coordinate the creation and development of optimal outside services -security, cafeterias, medical services, ground maintenance, employee transportation, and international and local cargo traffic.
-Those outside services, in 3 locations and 3 shifts, soon became mutually satisfactory operations.
+(18) Design, negotiate and coordinate the creation and development of optimal outside services - (1) security, (2) cafeterias, (3) medical services, (4) ground maintenance, (5) employee transportation, and (6) international and local cargo traffic.
+Those outside services, in 3 locations and 3 shifts, soon became mutually satisfactory operations for all involved parties.

-(19) Plan and generate extra-savings for about a million dollars per year.
+(19) Plan and generate extra-savings for about a million dollars per year, within an US $ 25 million annual budget.

-(21) Deal with Mexican Government agencies on: sales tax (IVA) refunds; income tax parameters; duties and taxes waiving for importation of construction items, furniture, equipment and operating supplies; expedite customs procedures; construction permits and technical support (in building a gas pipeline); federal investment volume incentives and local and State tax incentives.
+(21) Deal with Mexican Government agencies on: sales tax (IVA) refunds; income tax parameters; duties and taxes waiving for importation of construction items, furniture, equipment and operating supplies; faster customs procedures; construction permits and technical support (in building a gas pipeline); federal investment volume incentives; and local and State tax incentives.

 (22) Set standards to create a good image in the four communities of operations of a company, as well as before local, state and federal government agencies.